NewOrbit/NewOrbit.Azure.KeyVault.Encryption/README.md

 - Click the `Use this template` button at the top of this repo
 - Enter the name for your repository, prefixed with `NewOrbit.`
 - Clone your new repository
-- Open the folder in vs code and doing a global find/replace for `PackageTemplate` with your new package name
+- Open the folder in vs code and doing a global find/replace for `Azure.KeyVault.Cryptography` with your new package name
 - Rename the project and solution files and folders also
 - Delete this section of the readme and you're done